-Hello en welcome...!
+Hello and welcome...!

 I have always been very visually oriented, and have been taking images and shooting video since I was young.
-The North-East of The Netherlands, with its extremely flat landscape, has a very open character, allowing wide views with extensive skies.
+The Northeast of The Netherlands, with its extremely flat landscape, has a very open character, allowing wide views with extensive skies.
 The sparse and usually small forests have become more favorite over the last years, enjoying the changing seasons, colors, and light interacting differently each day with the trees.

 Questions?
 Suggestions?
 Or want to be notified of new photos?
 Scroll down to the bottom of this page for contact details.